 The Algerian police proceeded to viciously repress the peaceful demonstrators towards the end of the afternoon.
 Tear gas was used and some demonstrators were seriously injured.

-A video that speaks for itself has emerged yesterday showing police officers stomping on demonstrators lying in the ground.
+A video has emerged yesterday showing police officers stomping on demonstrators lying in the ground.

 Warning: the following footage may be distressing to some individuals, viewer discretion advised.